phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 ## Compartmentalize state, markup, and events in LiveView

-LiveView supports two extension mechanisms: function components, provided by `HEEx` templates, and stateful components.
+LiveView supports two extension mechanisms: function components, provided by `HEEx` templates, and stateful components, known as LiveComponents.

-Function components are any function that receives an assigns map, similar to `render(assigns)` in our LiveView, and returns a `~H` template.
+Similar to `render(assigns)` in our LiveView, a function components is any function that receives an assigns map and returns a `~H` template.
 For example:

     def weather_greeting(assigns) do
       ~H"""